Conditional predictive inference for stable algorithms: Discussion and further remarks

-i.e., the convolution of the estimation error $m_P(x_0)-\hat{m}_n(x_0)$ and the innovation $u_0$.
+i.e., the sum of the estimation error $\mu_P(x_0)-\hat{\mu}_n(x_0)$ and the innovation $u_0$.
 Following \citet{Lewis81}, we say that a continuous univariate distribution $P_1$ is more dispersed than $P_0$ if, and only if, any two quantiles of $P_1$ are further apart than the corresponding quantiles of $P_0$.
-Now we note that minimizing the inter-quantile-rage of the prediction error $y_0-\hat{m}_n(x_0)$ is, in general, not equivalent to minimizing the inter-quantile-rage of $m_P(x_0)-\hat{m}_n(x_0)$, because of the effect of the error term $u_0$.
-However, if the distribution of the error term $u_0$ has a log-concave density, then the distribution of $y_0-\hat{m}_n^{(1)}(x_0)$ is more dispersed than that of $y_0-\hat{m}_n^{(0)}(x_0)$, if, and only if, $m_P(x_0)-\hat{m}_n^{(1)}(x_0)$ is more dispersed than $m_P(x_0)-\hat{m}_n^{(0)}(x_0)$ \citep[see Theorem~8 of][]{Lewis81}.
-Thus, under log-concave error distributions, interval length of $PI_{\alpha_1,\alpha_2}^{(OPT)}$ is directly related to prediction accuracy of the employed point predictor $\hat{m}_n$.
-These considerations naturally carry over to the feasible analog $PI_{\alpha_1,\alpha_2}^{(L1O)}$ defined in \eqref{eq:L1OPI}.
-In Section~\ref{sec:PIlength}, in the special case of a linear model and ordinary-least-squares prediction, we have discussed the issue of interval length in some more detail and provided a rigorous description of the asymptotic interval length in a high-dimensional regime.
-This sheds some more light on the connection between the length of $PI_{\alpha_1,\alpha_2}^{(L1O)}$ and the estimation error $m_P(x_0) - \hat{m}_n(x_0)$.
+Now we note that minimizing the inter-quantile-range of the prediction error $y_0-\hat{\mu}_n(x_0)$ is, in general, not equivalent to minimizing the inter-quantile-range of $\mu_P(x_0)-\hat{\mu}_n(x_0)$, because of the effect of the error term $u_0$.
+However, if the distribution of the error term $u_0$ has a log-concave density, then the distribution of $y_0-\hat{\mu}_{n,1}(x_0)$ is more dispersed than that of $y_0-\hat{\mu}_{n,0}(x_0)$, if, and only if, $\mu_P(x_0)-\hat{\mu}_{n,1}(x_0)$ is more dispersed than $\mu_P(x_0)-\hat{\mu}_{n,0}(x_0)$ \citep[see Theorem~8 of][]{Lewis81}.
+Thus, under log-concave error distributions, the interval length of $PI_{\alpha_1,\alpha_2}^{(OPT)}$ is directly related to the prediction accuracy of the point predictor $\hat{\mu}_n$ in use.
+These considerations naturally carry over to the feasible analog $PI_{\alpha_1,\alpha_2}^{(kCV)}$ defined in \eqref{eq:kCVPI}.
+In Subsection~\ref{sec:PIlength}, in the special case of a linear model and ordinary-least-squares prediction, we have discussed the issue of interval length in some more detail and provided a rigorous description of the asymptotic interval length in a high-dimensional regime.
+This sheds more light on the connection between the length of $PI_{\alpha_1,\alpha_2}^{(L1O)}$ and the estimation error $\mu_P(x_0) - \hat{\mu}_n(x_0)$.
 However, the lessons learned from the linear model appear to be valid in a much more general situation.
-In particular, we see that at least for log-concave error distributions, the lengths of leave-one-out prediction intervals can be used to evaluate the relative efficiency of competing predictors.
+In particular, we see that, at least for log-concave error distributions, the lengths of $k$-CV prediction intervals can potentially be used to evaluate the relative efficiency of competing predictors.